thephoeniix/MHA/Readme.md

 Enter 0 and press enter.
 The program will end.

-### ANÁLISIS DE COMPLEJIDAD DEL CODIGO
+## SICT0301: Evalúa los componentes

+### Hace un análisis de complejidad correcto y completo para los algoritmos de ordenamiento usados en el programa.
+- Sorting functions in the `DoubleLinkedList` are `sortByPower`, `sortBySpeed`, `sortByTechnique`, `sortByIntelligence`, `sortByCooperativeness`:
+ -These sorting functions use the bubble sort algorithm, which has a time complexity of `O(n^2)` in the worst case.
+In the best case, if the list is already sorted, the time complexity is O(n).
+- The time complexity for the `TreeNode` structure is mainly determined by the insertion operation and can be described as `O(log n)` on average and `O(n)` in the worst case.
+The space complexity is `O(log n)` due to the recursive nature of the insertion function.

+### Hace un análisis de complejidad correcto y completo todas las estructuras de datos y cada uno de sus usos en el programa.
 Sorting a list of heroes uses a time complexity of `O(n log n)` where n represennts the nnumber of heroes.
 Searching for a hero in a sorted list uses a time complexity of `O(log n)`.
 Overall the code has a **worst case scenario** the time complexity is `O(n log n)`.
 However, the performance may be more efficient or defficient dependinng on the usage annd input data.
 For instance,  the list of heroes may be already sorted, annd that would reduce the time complexity to `O (log n)`.

- ### ANÁLISIS DE COMPLEJIDAD DE CADA FUNCIÓN
-There are various functions in the code:
+### Hace un análisis de complejidad correcto y completo para todos los demás componentes del programa y determina la complejidad final del programa.
 - `insert` in the `TreeNode`:
- -If the tree is highly unbalanced it can be O(n), and in the best case is O(log(n))
+ -If the tree is highly unbalanced it can be `O(n)`, and in the best case is `O(log(n))`.
 - `displayTree` function in the `TreeNode`:
- -This function performs an in-order traversal of the binary search tree, so the time complexity is O(n) -Sorting functions in the `DoubleLinkedList` are `sortByPower`, `sortBySpeed`, `sortByTechnique`, `sortByIntelligence`, `sortByCooperativeness`:
+ -This function performs an in-order traversal of the binary search tree, so the time complexity is `O(n)`
- -These sorting functions use the bubble sort algorithm, which has a time complexity of O(n^2) in the worst case.
-In the best case, if the list is already sorted, the time complexity is O(n).
 - `searchByName` function:
 -These function uses Breadth-First-Search.
-In the worst case, it needs transverse all nodes, so the complexity is O(n), where n is the number of nodes.
+In the worst case, it needs transverse all nodes, so the complexity is `O(n)`, where n is the number of nodes.
--In the best case the time complexity is O(1) -`uploadOrEditHero` funnction:
+-In the best case the time complexity is `O(1)` -`uploadOrEditHero` funnction:
 -These functions imply an input/output of heroes, which is generally a low process in comparison with other functions.
--If the user uploads a new hero, the time complexity is O(1) as it involves only inserting at the end of the list.
+  - If the user uploads a new hero, the time complexity is `O(1)` as it involves only inserting at the end of the list.
--If the user edits an existing hero, the time complexity is O(n), where n is the number of heros.
+  -  If the user edits an existing hero, the time complexity is `O(n)`, where n is the number of heros.

-## SISCT0303B: IMPLEMENTA ACCIONES CIENTÍFICAS
+## SISCT0303: IMPLEMENTA ACCIONES CIENTÍFICAS
  ### IMPLEMENTA MECANISMOS PARA CONSULTAR INFORMACIÓN DE LAS ESTRUCTURAS CORRECTAS Y ÚTILES DENTRO DE UN PROGRAMA
  The program has an option in which it searches the character by the name in the list. (option 7).
 Uses a tree to sort the character by student, teacher, pro-hero or villain (option 1).
 And Linked List to sort (best-worst) by power, speed, technique, intelligence, cooperativeness. (option 2-6).

- ### IMPLEMENtA MECANNISMOS DE LECTURA DE ARCHIVOS CORRECTOS Y ÚTILES DENTRO DE UN PROGRAMA
+ ### IMPLEMENTA MECANNISMOS DE LECTURA DE ARCHIVOS CORRECTOS Y ÚTILES DENTRO DE UN PROGRAMA
  The characters are register in a `mha.txt` in which are read at the beginning of the program.
  ``` c++
 ifstream inputFile("mha.txt");